zimmski/tavor/README.md

 ### <a name="binary-reduce"></a>Command: `reduce`

 The `reduce` command applies delta-debugging to a given input according to the given format file.
 The reduction generates reduced generations of the original input which have to be tested either by the user or a program.
 Every generation has to correspond to the given format file which implies that the original input has to be valid too.
-This is checked using the same mechanisms as used by the `validate` command.
+This is validated using the same mechanisms as used by the `validate` command.

 By default the reduction generation is printed to STDOUT and feedback is given through STDIN.